1623 conclave: Election of Urban VIII

 After candidates from both major factions had been rejected by the electors, Borghese began to look for neutral candidates including Maffeo Barberini.
 Barberini began openly campaigning for his own election, which had not been seen in previous conclaves.
 Barberini had been friends with Maurice of Savoy, who served as the spokesman for the cardinals supporting France during the conclave.
 He also received the support of Ludovisi, which caused Borghese to oppose him.
 Borghese had contracted an illness during the conclave, and in order to leave he agreed to the election of Barberini and instructed his cardinals to vote for Barberini's election.

 In the next scrutiny, Barberini received enough votes for election, but there was one ballot missing.
 The cardinals disputed what to do for two hours, and eventually Barberini requested a second scrutiny, which he won with fifty out of the fifty-four cardinals present.
 The relative speed of Urban's election has been attributed to the summer heat that the cardinals were forced to endure during the process.

 Upon his election, Barberini took the name of Urban VIII.
-Barberini had previously served as the papal nuncio to France under Paul V, and had been created a cardinal because of his service there, and his election pleased Louis XIII of France.
+Barberini had previously served as the papal nuncio to France under Paul V, and had been created a cardinal because of his service there, and his election pleased King Louis XIII.
 During Paul V's papacy Urban was noted in a series of biographies on potential cardinal electors for being a writer and poet.
 The symbol of his family was the bee, and his election was afterwards said by Romans to have been foretold by a swarm of bees entering the conclave.
 Following the election, eight cardinals died within two weeks, but the new pope survived despite catching malaria during the conclave.